The longer a couple tries unsuccessfully to conceive a baby, the more pressure and anxiety typically infiltrate into their sex life.

 Why are we not getting pregnant?

 What are the best positions to get pregnant?

 Are we a good match?
 Is it still fun?

-So, let’s turn back to our ancestors and see whether there is any wisdom we can borrow.
-After all, they did not have too many other entertainment options and should be experts on this!
+I’d say, let’s turn back to our ancestors and see whether there is any wisdom we can borrow.
+After all, they did not have too many other entertainment options and should be experts on this.